 The basic presupposition behind personal sovereignty is self-ownership.
 This means fully grasping that your life is yours.
 You own your body, your mind, and the product of your thinking and your effort.
 You do not owe any ‘others’ your allegiance, or any kind of duty to comply with values other than your own.
 This does not preclude offering your allegiance voluntarily to those who share your values, it means you are not duty bound to any group who rejects your values.
 Say to yourself “I have the right to live for my own sake” and recognise that this means you get to choose the values you live by, rather than living by the values imposed on you by the group.
 To take ownership of your life you must take ownership of your values.
 The root of personal sovereignty is choosing your own values and being loyal to them.
 This is the challenge, and the hard work, but its also the reward at the same time.
 This is the meaning of the saying, “you get out of life what you put in”.
 Effort must be exerted, but the rewards are life itself, and the feelings of self-worth, self-esteem and happiness that result from that effort.

 The fundamental idea that you have the right to live for your own sake, is the basic presupposition of the morality of egoism.
-It is exactly opposite of the fundamental idea beneath Altruism—that you have no right to live for your own sake because you are your brothers keeper.
+This is exactly opposite to the fundamental idea you have been raised with in the morality of altruism—that you have no right to live for your own sake because you are your brothers keeper.
 Altruism implicitly says you are part of the whole, the group, or society, and therefore you should serve others (the group) as a moral duty.
-Egoism, on the other hand, holds that you are an individual, that you are not intrinsically part of any group, and therefore your primary duty of care is to yourself, and that you are free to help others who share your values whenever you wish to, and are able to.
-It also means that you are free to walk away from those who reject your values, and do your own thing else where—which is freedom.
+Egoism, on the other hand, holds that you are an individual, that you are not intrinsically part of any group, and, accordingly, your primary duty of care is to yourself.
+Egoism holds that you are free to help others who share your values whenever you wish to, and are able to.
+It also leaves you able to walk away from those who reject your values, and do your own thing else where.
+And this, of course, is freedom—the ability to walk away from, and reject, that which we judge to be what we don’t want.

 This fully conscious choice between altruism and egoism is the crux of the issue and it represents a MASSIVE stumbling block for almost everyone.
 Such is the power of our social conditioning that we find it incredibly challenging to let go of an idea that we have been raised with all of our lives, and we fear the rejection of the group who hold this idea.
 The truth is, that freedom is selfish in the noblest sense, and bondage is indiscriminate self-less duty to the group.
 Even though overt slavery ended about 170 years ago, we are still very much stuck with the moral idea that justifies and supports it!